Dominick Argento: Early life and education

-The son of Sicilian immigrants, Argento was born and grew up in York, Pennsylvania.
-He found his music classes in elementary school to be "fifty-minute sessions of excruciating boredom".
-Upon graduating from high school, he was drafted into the Army and worked for a period as a cryptographer.
-Following the war and using funding from the G.I.
-Bill, he began studying piano performance at the Peabody Conservatory in Baltimore.
-He quickly decided to switch to composition.
+Argento was born in York, Pennsylvania to Sicilian immigrants.
+In his memoirs, he described his elementary school music classes as "fifty-minute sessions of excruciating boredom".
+After graduating from high school, he was drafted into the Army, where he worked as a cryptographer.
+Following the war, he began studying piano performance at the Peabody Conservatory in Baltimore under the G.I.
+Bill, but later decided to focus to composition.

-He earned bachelor's (1951) and master's (1953) degrees from Peabody, where his teachers included Nicolas Nabokov, Henry Cowell, and Hugo Weisgall.
-While there, he was briefly the music director of the Hilltop Musical Company, which Weisgall founded as a sort of answer to Benjamin Britten's festival at Aldeburgh—a venue for local composers (particularly Weisgall) to present new work.
-Argento gained broad exposure to and experience in the world of new opera.
-Hilltop's stage director was the writer John Olon-Scrymgeour, with whom Argento later collaborated on many operas.
-During this period, he also spent a year in Florence on a scholarship of the U.S.-Italy Fulbright Commission.
-He has called the experience "life-altering;" while there, he studied briefly with Luigi Dallapiccola.
+Argento earned a bachelor's and a master's degree from the Peabody Conservatory, where his teachers included Nicolas Nabokov, Henry Cowell, and Hugo Weisgall.
+He was briefly music director of the Hilltop Musical Company, which Weisgall founded as an opportunity for American composers to present new work.
+The company's stage director, John Olon-Scrymgeour, later collaborated with Argento on several operas.
+He also spent a year in Florence on a scholarship from the U.S.-Italy Fulbright Commission, which he later said was "life-altering".
+While there, he studied briefly with Luigi Dallapiccola.

-Argento continued graduate studies and received his Ph.D. from the Eastman School of Music, where he studied with Alan Hovhaness, Bernard Rogers and Howard Hanson.
-Following completion of this degree, he received a Guggenheim Fellowship to study/work for another year in Florence.
-He established a tradition of spending long periods of time in that city.
+Argento received his PhD in music from the Eastman School of Music, where he studied with Alan Hovhaness, Bernard Rogers, and Howard Hanson.
+He was then awarded a Guggenheim Fellowship that allowed him to continue his work in Florence for another year.
+He gradually adopted the practice of spending extended periods there through his career.